 My work seeks to identify novel brain indices of addiction and relapse derived from multi-modal neuroimaging methods, to further understand the brain circuitry of reward, emotion and inhibitory control and to explore their modulation by pharmacological interventions with therapeutic potential.

-Current studies include the ICCAM platform study, a multi-centre fMRI study of the neuropharmacology of addiction, which is investigating the effects of opioid, dopamine and NK1 receptor antagonism on brain pathways involved in reward, inhibitory control and stress/emotional processing.
-We are also investigating the effect of baclofen- a GABA-B agonist- on these same brain pathways in alcoholism (IMBAC study).
+Current studies include the NCORE study; an fMRI study of the effect of NK1 receptor antagonism on reward and emotional processing in opiate dependence, the IMBAC study investigating the effects of baclofen- a GABA-B agonist- on these same brain pathways in alcoholism, and the ICCAM platform study, a multi-centre fMRI study of the neuropharmacology of addiction, which investigated the effects of opioid, dopamine and NK1 receptor antagonism on brain pathways involved in reward, inhibitory control and stress/emotional processing.

 I also have an interest in sleep, and have previously been involved in studies of sleep architecture in healthy subjects, insomnia, depression and deep brain stimulation.

 None of our research can be done without the support of our research volunteers.
 If you are interested in our research and would like to be involved in a study, either as a healthy volunteer, or as someone who suffers with drug and/or alcohol problems, please get in touch at firstname.lastname@example.org

 et al., 2021, Functional evaluation of NK1 antagonism on cue reactivity in opiate dependence; an fMRI study, Drug and Alcohol Dependence, Vol:221, ISSN:0376-8716, Pages:1-7

 et al., 2020, Chronic alcohol exposure differentially modulates structural and functional properties of amygdala: A cross-sectional study, Addiction Biology, Vol:26, ISSN:1355-6215